 Forest360 can assist you with opening an NZETR account and joining the ETS.

-Voluntary Emissions Returns (VERs)
+Provisional Emissions Returns (PERs)

-Mandatory Emissions Returns (MERs)
+Final Emissions Returns (FERs)

-Owners must submit a Mandatory Emissions Return covering each five-year ETS compliance period.
-The current compliance period runs from January 2018 to December 2022.
-Your next MER must be submitted between January and June 2023.
+Owners must submit a Final Emissions Return covering each five-year ETS compliance period.

 Contact the Forest360 Land Use Team if you have any queries about emissions returns.
 It is important to get these submitted correctly and on time.

 Selling NZUs can be done on the open market or Forest360 can facilitate the sale for you.
 If you are thinking about selling NZUs you need to consider whether there are obligations associated with them and how you might manage these.
-Equally there may be tax implications associated with a sale, therefore we encourage you to seek advice from your accountant.
+Equally, there may be tax implications associated with a sale, therefore we encourage you to seek advice from your accountant.

 Purchasing NZUs can also be done on the open market or Forest360 can facilitate the purchase.
-Depending on the reason for purchase i.e. as a surrender obligation or as an asset, again there may be tax and other personal financial implications.
+Depending on the reason for purchase i.e., as a surrender obligation or as an asset.
+Again there may be tax and other personal financial implications.

 Plantation forestry options include:

-We can advise you on both the economic and environmental implications of the options available to you and work with you to determine a combination of uses which meet your objectives.
+Forest360 can advise you on both the economic and environmental implications of the options available to you and work with you to determine a combination of uses which meet your objectives.

-Some of the total carbon allocated over the life of a first rotation Post 1989 ETS forest is assumed to stay on-site following harvest, in the form of e.g. branches and roots.
+Some of the total carbon allocated over the life of a first rotation Post 1989 ETS forest is assumed to stay on-site following harvest, in the form of branches and roots.
 This is called ‘safe’ or ‘enduring’ carbon and is, in theory, available to the owner without liabilities as long as a harvested forest is replanted.

-In practice the amount of enduring carbon in any forest varies depending on a number of things and the calculations can be quite complex.
+In practice, the amount of enduring carbon in any forest varies depending on a number of things and the calculations can be quite complex.

 Forest360’s Land Use Team can assist you in calculating how much enduring carbon your forest contains.